Switchback Travel (Jason Hummel)

 Fiberglass

 The least common material used in ski pole construction is fiberglass.
 This is mostly due to its primary constraint: low levels of durability (even lower than a comparable carbon, aluminum, or bamboo pole).
-The appeal of fiberglass is that it shares similar traits as carbon but at a lower cost: Both materials are lightweight and have a tendency to flex.
-As such, it’s best when blended to increase its structural support.
+The appeal of fiberglass is that it shares similar traits to carbon—lightweight with a tendency to flex under light pressure—but at a lower cost.
+As such, fiberglass is best when blended to increase its structural support.
 Hybrid aluminum/fiberglass designs reduce weight without compromising as much on durability.

 In addition to material, shaft diameter is also important to consider and closely corresponds with durability.
-The models on our list above range from 10.4 millimeters for the Goode G-Carbon all the way up to 22 millimeters for the Black Crows Furtis, which is a considerable spread.
-In practice, a thinner design like the G-Carbon or Leki Carbon 14 3D (14mm) is great for keeping weight low, but those poles aren’t all that robust for venturing off-trail where you’re likely to encounter rocks, trees, and other hazards.
-At the opposite end of the spectrum, stepping up to the 18-millimeter Volkl Phantastick, Salomon Arctic S3, or Scott Team Issue SRS makes a lot of sense for aggressive riders or those who regularly hit the terrain park.
+The models on our list above range from 14 millimeters (a couple designs employ dual-thickness shafts that are 12mm at the bottom) all the way up to 22 millimeters for the Black Crows Furtis, which is a considerable spread.
+In practice, a thinner design like the Leki Carbon 14 3D (14mm) is great for keeping weight low, but these poles aren’t all that robust for venturing off-trail where you’re likely to encounter rocks, trees, and other hazards.
+At the opposite end of the spectrum, stepping up to the 18-millimeter Völkl Phantastick, Evo Merge, or Black Crows Meta makes a lot of sense for aggressive riders or those who regularly hit the terrain park.
 And poles in the 14- to 16-millimeter range strike a nice middle ground between weight and toughness.

 The weight of a ski pole is most important for backcountry or sidecountry skiers, but resort-goers can still appreciate the lighter feel.
 The weight of a ski pole most often correlates with material type, but that doesn’t mean you should assume a carbon pole will always be the lightest option.
 As we touched on above, the thickness of the ski pole’s shaft also plays a role.
 If you are comparing an aluminum and carbon pole (with similar features) and the carbon is heavier, you can reasonably assume the carbon pole has a wider diameter.